aineko-m/iveeCore/README.md

 - Calculated material amounts might be fractions, which is due invention chance or (hypothetical) production batches in non-multiples of portionSize.
 These should be treated as the average required or consumed when doing multiple production batches.
 - While the class model is a decent match for EvE's items, it is by no means perfect.
 For instance, you'll find Manufacturable and Blueprint objects which can't be sold on the market although they inherit from Sellable.
 - The EMDR client does some basic filtering on the incoming market data, but there is no measure against malicious clients uploading fake data
 - (My)Defaults.php contains functions for setting and looking up default BPO ME and TE levels.
-Also see EXTENDING iveeCore below.
+Also see Extending iveeCore below.

 Generals notes:
 - Remember to restart or flush memcached after making changes to type classes or changing the DB.
 From the terminal you can do so with a command like: echo 'flush_all' | nc localhost 11211 .
 Alternatively you can run the PHPUnit test, which also clears the cache.